Packmol

 structure benzene.pdb

 fixed 0.
 0. 0.
 0. 0.
-0.
+0. # Fix the solute in the center of the box

 end structure

-# Identify the solvent file (methanol.pdb).
+# Define the solvent structure (MET).

 structure methanol.pdb